AedenThomas/ScuderiaEstate/README.md

 Each of these risks could have a serious impact on the continuity of our business if left unaddressed.
 As shown in Table 3, we have developed both mitigation and contingency plans to reduce potential damage and ensure service stability.

-Table3.
+Table 3.
 Key Risks and Mitigation Strategies

 | Category         | Labour Shortages                                                                 | Regulatory Changes                                                                 | Cybersecurity Risks                                                                     |
 |------------------|----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|